MicrosoftDocs/dynamics365smb-docs/business-central/admin-company-information.md

 ms.topic: conceptual
 ms.search.form: 1
-ms.date: 08/26/2022
+ms.date: 08/31/2022
 ms.author: edupont
 ---

 # Company Information Overview

 [!INCLUDE[prod_short](includes/prod_short.md)] organizes business entities in *companies*.
-For each company, you must fill in some of the basic company details and relevant information in the **Company Information** page.
-The information in the [**Company Information**](https://businesscentral.dynamics.com/?page=1) page is used in documents, such as invoice headers.
+For each company, you must fill in some of the basic company details and relevant information on the **Company Information** page.
+The information on the [**Company Information**](https://businesscentral.dynamics.com/?page=1) page is used in documents, such as invoice headers.
 You can set up more than one company, such as a parent company and a subsidiary.

-If the company's inventory warehouse is located at a different address than company headquarters, you can complete the various ship-to fields and the **Location Code** field on the **Shipping** FastTab.
-Then, the information in these fields will be printed on purchase orders, for example, so that vendors will ship items to the correct location.
+If the company's inventory warehouse is located at a different address than the company headquarters, you can complete the various ship-to fields and the **Location Code** field on the **Shipping** FastTab.
+The information in these fields is then printed on purchase orders, for example, so vendors will ship items to the correct location.

-For each company that you set up, you must fill in the **Company Information** page, together with the **General Ledger Setup** page.
+For each company you set up, you must fill in the **Company Information** page, together with the **General Ledger Setup** page.
 You must also set up each area in [!INCLUDE [prod_short](includes/prod_short.md)], such as the **Sales & Receivables Setup** page, for each company.
-For more information, see [Overview of Tasks to Set Up [!INCLUDE[prod_short](includes/prod_short.md)]](setup.md).
+Learn more at [Overview of Tasks to Set Up [!INCLUDE[prod_short](includes/prod_short.md)]](setup.md).

-The **Company Information** page contains different fields and FastTabs, depending on your country. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)] The following table describes the most commonly used FastTabs.
+The **Company Information** page contains different fields and FastTabs, depending on your country. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)] The following table describes the most common FastTabs.

 [!INCLUDE [admin-company-info-fasttabs](includes/admin-company-info-fasttabs.md)]